 We already operate a number of environmental initiatives intended to reduce our manufacturing footprint.

-This partnership kicks off with a simple pledge from us – for every Urban Front door we make, Gone West will plant a new native hardwood tree somewhere in the UK.
+For every Urban Front door we make, Gone West plants 2 new native hardwood trees somewhere in the UK.

 Every new tree planted can offset up to 1 tonne of CO2 emissions over its lifetime (and is on average, twice the amount of wood that’s actually used to make each door).